pjg11/CTF-Writeups/2022-Unlock-The-City/you-cant-see-me.md

 ### [20 points] whoami
 There seems to be some suspicious activity in the network.
 Can you identify the IP address of the rogue ICS component? (use network.pcapng)

-In hindsight, the answer for this was super clear from the `Follow me till the End` subtask (the IP address is the source address in the packet containing the HTML code).
+In hindsight, the answer for this was super clear from the [Follow me till the End](https://github.com/piyagehi/CTF-Writeups/blob/main/2022-Unlock-The-City/you-cant-see-me.md#30-points-follow-me-till-the-end) subtask (the IP address is the source address in the packet containing the HTML code).

 ![](images/ycsm-4-ip.png)

-However since the flag format wasn't clearly mentioned, I spent quite a bit of time looking for a flag in the regular format CTF{}
+However, since the flag format wasn't clearly mentioned, I spent quite a bit of time looking for a flag in the regular format `CTF{}`

 Flag: `192.168.198.128`